 Lack of basic facilities such as drinking water, lavatory, proper lighting etc. can affect the employees.
 In addition to that, a bad boss, conflicts, confusing corporate culture, stressful atmosphere, etc. can influence them adversely.
 This can lead to overall job dissatisfaction.

-8 Strategies to Reduce Employee Turnover
+8 Strategies to Reduce Employee Turnover in 2021

 Now, let’s discuss the strategies to reduce employee turnover.